eclipse-che/che/CONTRIBUTING.md

 $ node_modules/.bin/gulp serve --server=<che_api_url>
 ```

-### Che server a.k.a WS master
+### Che server
-There is a [devfile](https://github.com/eclipse/che/blob/master/devfile.yaml) for development of Che server in Che.
+There is a [devfile](https://github.com/eclipse-che/che-server/blob/HEAD/devfile.yaml) for development of Che server in Che.
 To build Che one may run a predefined build task from the devfile.

 Starting Che master requires some manual steps.